JJ788-AI/visualization/02_activities/assignments/assignment_2.md

     - Explain (with reference to material covered up to date, along with readings and other scholarly sources, as needed) why you classified that visualization the way you did.
       ```
       Your answer...

+     Good data visualization
+      The visualization is intuitive and clear, using color gradients to represent the number of holidays, making it easy to understand at a glance.
+In terms of interaction, annotations have been added, allowing users to immediately view the corresponding country and its number of holidays.
+This enhances the clarity of the interface and increases interactivity.
+Correspondingly, horizontal markers are used to display the average and minimum values, enabling a direct comparison of which countries are above or below the average.
+This makes it possible to see the overall distribution and density at a glance.
+The entire visualization focuses on core data without unnecessary distractions, adhering to the principle of data simplification.

+      Bad data visulization
+      The visualization suffers from the issue of overly dense and clustered bar charts for each country, leading to overlapping elements that make certain details difficult to discern.
+Additionally, the arrangement of the bars is chaotic, as they are organized based on geographical position (from left to right on the map) rather than by the length of holidays.
+However, geographical location does not have a direct relationship with the number of holidays, making this arrangement less meaningful.